Bayurzx/Save_Earth_AI/README.md

 <!--- STARTEXCLUDE --->
-# Save Earth Azure AI
+# Save Earth with Azure AI

 Create entries of newly discovered, rare, or near-extinct life discoveries on earth with the help of `AI` 🤖 for the world to see!